josevnz/Falco/tutorial/README.md

 # Learning more

-* Falco has a perfect interactive learning [environment](https://falco.org/docs/getting-started/third-party/learning/); You should try it to see what else is possible, there is a lot of things I did not cover here, like rule exceptions for example
+* Falco has a great interactive learning [environment](https://falco.org/docs/getting-started/third-party/learning/); You should try it to see what else is possible, there is a lot of things I did not cover here, like rule exceptions for example.
+* Did you know that Falco can be extended using [plugins](https://falco.org/docs/plugins/)?
+You can have fun and learn using C++ or Go as the language of choice
+* The Falco blog has lots of [interesting articles](https://falco.org/blog/), including posts for the latest threats.
+* The project has a very active community on [many channels](https://falco.org/community/).
+Pick yours and explore.

+Feel free to [fork my code](https://github.com/josevnz/Falco) and report [any issues](https://github.com/josevnz/Falco/issues) if you find any.
+But more important, explore and learn by doing.